From absolute beginners to the most hardened of road racers and mountain bikers, the Isle of Man is a haven for cyclists young and old.

 BRINGING YOUR BICYCLES BY FERRY

 When you travel with us, your journey with your bicycle is made easy.
-Not only is it simple, it’s also great value as you can bring your bicycle for free.
+Not only is it simple, it’s also great value as you can bring your bicycle for just £10 each way.

-If you’re travelling as a foot passenger, simply ride on board and then relax in one of our lounges while enjoying the crossing, ready to ride off when you reach Douglas.
+If you’re travelling as a foot passenger, simply ride on board, stow your bike in the designated area on the vehicle deck, and then relax in one of our lounges while enjoying the crossing, ready to ride off when you reach Douglas.

 Or, if you’re bringing your vehicle, load your bicycle in your car or on a bike rack, and don’t forget to check out one of our great Car Offers.